-Michael Black (“The White House Goes Purple," summer 2010) is at the venter of the re-election efforts of President Barack Obama (H05).
+Michael Blake (“The White House Goes Purple," summer 2010) is at the center of the re-election efforts of President Barack Obama (H05).
 In August, Blake was named deputy director of Operation Vote, an initiative designed to encourage high voter turnout among various constituencies, including African Americans, Latinos, women and young people.
 The initiative focuses on mobilization and voter registration in communities across the country on a grass-roots level.
 Blake has served as deputy associate director of the White House Office of Public Engagement.
 During the last election he served in a number of high-placed political roles on the Obama campaign.

 Ronald Blubaugh (GJ62)

 The State Bar of California honored Ronald Blubaugh (“Home Is Where You Live,” winter 2010) with a 2011 President’s Pro Bono Service Award for his service to the homeless.
 A retired administrative law judge, he regularly helps between 25 and 50 homeless people each week with legal issues at the Tommy Clinkenbeard Legal Clinic in Sacramento.
 In addition, Blubaugh helps prepare clients for their court appearance as a public defender clinic, where he also screens clients, runs warrant checks, answers the phone and provides general legal advice to those with nowhere else to turn.
 Blubaugh also volunteers at Loaves & Fishes, a resource center for the homeless and has become a liaison between attorneys representing the interests of the homeless and witnesses in a Sacramento case challenging the constitutionality of the seizure of items owned by the homeless.